rompingstalactite/rompingstalactite/README.md

 ### Running in Production

-Make sure you have PostgreSQL running, and the database has been initialized.
+Make sure you have PostgreSQL running and that the database has been initialized.
 If the database has not been initialized, run:

 ```